exercism/cpp/exercises/concept/lasagna-master/.docs/instructions.md

 Now you want to add that secret ingredient to your recipe as well.

 Write a function `addSecretIngredient` that accepts two `string` vectors of ingredients as parameters.
-The first parameter is the list your friend sent you, the second is the ingredient list of your own recipe.
+The first parameter is the ingredient list of your own recipe, the second is the list your friend sent you.
 The last element in your ingredient list is always `"?"`.
 The function should replace it with the last item from your friends list.
 **Note:** `addSecretIngredient` does not return anything - you should modify the list of your ingredients directly.